mozilla/fireplace/README.md

 ## Tests

-We use CasperJS to write tests.
+We use CasperJS to write UI tests and mocha, chai and sinon for unit tests.

 ### Running Unit Tests